ducky8x/MACrosshair/README.md

 - **Pixel-level offset** — shift the crosshair any number of pixels on the X and Y axes independently
 - **Toggle visibility** — show/hide the crosshair via a configurable keyboard shortcut (default: `Y`)
 - **Theme support** — Light, Dark, or Clear settings window
+- **Persistent settings** — all settings are saved automatically and restored on next launch
+- **Profile export / import** — save your settings to a `.json` file and load them on any Mac
+- **iCloud sync** — settings sync automatically across all your Macs via iCloud (requires app signing)
 - **Joins all spaces** — crosshair stays visible across Mission Control spaces and fullscreen apps

 ## Requirements